sib-swiss/Introduction-to-statistics-with-R/docs/day3.md

 th.highlev <- identify(index,th.hat$hat)
 ```

 and then click on the two highest points in the graphical window (they should be at index 4 and 13).

+???
+Warning

+    This may look like you did not do anything, but R registered the number of the points you have clicked on

-When you are finished, return t the R console window and see which points they are:
+When you are finished, return to the R console window and see which points they are:
 ```r
 th.highlev # should be 4 , 13
 ```